A quick guide to the grapes grown in the Grand Duchy

 Riesling to the Rescue

 Last comes Riesling.
-As the superstar of the white wine world at the moment, it’s having a bit of a moment in Luxembourg.
+As the current superstar of the white wine world, it’s having a bit of a moment in Luxembourg.
 Despite its small share (still only 15% of total production), the grape produces some world-class wine.
 There’s even a local “Riesling Queen”, crowned every year at the start of a festival entirely devoted to the grape.

 Credits: Photographs & images are protected by copyright law.